web3-authn/tatchi/docs/wallet-scoped-credentials.md

 Cons
 - Each distinct site needs its own credential (cannot reuse across unrelated domains like `example.com` and `web3authn.org`).
-- If you previously registered credentials under the wallet domain, Chrome won’t show them after switching the rpId; users must re‑register.
+- If you previously registered credentials under the wallet domain, Chrome/Edge won’t show them after switching the `rpId`; users must re‑register.

 How to implement (Option B)
 1) Choose the app base domain as your rpId